 - Scotland is the top destination, outside of London, for foreign direct investment.

 - The number of private sector businesses in Scotland is at the highest level since records began.

 - Business research and development spend in Scotland grew by over £1 billion for the first time in 2016.
-This represents a 69 per cent real terms increase since 2007 – compared to a 22 per cent increase in UK spend over the same period.
+This represents a 69% real terms increase since 2007 – compared to a 22% increase in UK spend over the same period.

-- Scotland’s higher education research and development spend as a percentage is GDP is the fifth highest in the developed world.
+- Scotland’s research and development spend in the higher education sector, as a percentage of GDP, is the 5th highest in the developed world.

 We’re using the powers of the Scottish Parliament to make our economy stronger still.

 - We’re connecting businesses to the markets they need.
-We’re on track to exceed our target of providing broadband access to 95 per cent of premises this year, and we’ll reach 100 per cent by 2021.
+We’re on track to exceed our target of providing broadband access to 95% of premises this year, and we’ll reach 100% by 2021.